-The Graduate School requires all graduate students to deposit their thesis or dissertation to Trace (Tennessee Research and Creative Exchange), UT's open repository hosted by the UT Libraries.
+The Graduate School requires all graduate students to deposit their thesis or dissertation to TRACE (Tennessee Research and Creative Exchange), UT's open access repository hosted by the UT Libraries.
+The Graduate School is responsible for creating and implementing policies related to the deposit of thesis and dissertations to TRACE.
 The Libraries are pleased to host and share UT scholarship with the world.

-When quoting the author of an article or book, all you usually need is a citation; however, when adding a figure or table from an article or book, you sometimes need explicit permission to do so -- a citation may not be enough.
-For more on seeking permissions to reuse a figure or table, refer to the page on "Securing Permissions" in the Scholarly Publishing Toolkit.
+When quoting the author of an article or book, all you usually need is a citation; however, when adding a figure or table from an article or book, you sometimes need explicit permission to do so--a citation may not be enough.
+For more on seeking permissions to reuse a figure or table, refer to "Reusing Tables and Figures from Major Publishers" and also "Fair Use Analysis" under "Securing Permissions" in the Scholarly Publishing Toolkit.
 You should allow 8-12 weeks for the permissions process.

 If you want to secure permissions to include media or other resources in a thesis or dissertation, set up an appointment with the Scholarly Communication & Publishing Librarian.

 If you have published an article, and want to reuse it as a chapter in your thesis or dissertation, check the journal's website for any directions to authors or author FAQs.
-You most likely don't own the copyright to your article, and if you don't, you must seek permission to reuse the article as a chapter.
+You most likely don't own the copyright to your article, and if you don't, you must seek permission to reuse the article as a chapter--unless it is under a license, such as a Creative Commons license, that permits reuse.
 Most journals or publishers will state how they want to be credited, or list special requirements you must meet, in order to reuse the article as a chapter in a thesis or dissertation.